och-karr/ng-presentational-components/README.md

 Bind `title` to `h2`
 Bind `description` to `p`

-## Rating View
+### Rating View

 Create a component with a selector `rating-view` and html that contains `<i>` icons.

-There are 3 possile icon css classes:
+There are 3 possible icon css classes:

 - icon-star-empty
 - icon-star-half-empty